-After the two week course (contact time for full time course) or five weeks after hours (contact time for the part time course) and the FIRST written examination, you will qualify as a Culture Site Guide and will be able to guide in the first five sub-regions as set out above.
+After the two week full time course (contact time for full time course) or 6 practical days (contact time for the Online courses) and the FIRST written examination, you will qualify as a Culture Site Guide and will be able to guide in the first five sub-regions as set out above.
 To be able to guide throughout the Western Cape Province you have to write the SECOND examination – knowledge of visiting sites only.
 If this exam is done within a month of doing the course, the cost is included in the initial course cost except for the manual which is R200.
-If this phase is done at a later stage, the study material is available from our office at a cost of R700 (The examination cost is included).
+If this phase is done at a later stage, the study material is available from our office at a cost of R800 (The examination cost is included).

 Course Fees for 2021: